|Old Prison Museum,

 tour and step into the grassy center yard.
 Scratched into the bricks in one sheltered corner

 are names, dates and prison numbers, a reminder of men serving out their time.

 A flagpole stands in the middle of the yard, the guy wires for the

 flag snapping against the post, the pulley mechanism clicking rhythmically in time.
 Wind whines

 through chain link fencing, trapping scraps of paper against the fence.

 Listed in the National Register of Historic Places, the

 Old Montana Territorial Prison is open year round.

 tour's are available during the summer months only.
 Self-guided

-tour's are available during open hours.
+tour's are available year round.